hirano567/uncs/README.md

 But, its translation is inadequate and its error processing is very poor.
 I would like to correct these problems and also to fix the bugs.
 If you have any advices, tell me please.

+Besides above, I think whether enumeration types can be extended.

 This project is developed on .NET Framework 4.6.1 with Visual Studio 2015 Community.